anubhavv106/LGMVIP-Web-Task-04.github.io/README.md

 ## 🛠️ Usage

-1. Clone this repository: `git clone https://github.com/uniquebhim/calculator.git`
+1. Clone this repository: 'git clone https://github.com/anubhavv106/LGMVIP-Web-Task-04.github.io'
 2. Open the `index.html` file in your browser.

 ## 🧰 Technologies Used